akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.4-upgrade-advisories.md

 ## Upgrading to Akka.NET v1.4.26 from Older Versions

 > [!NOTE]
-> This is an edge-case issue that only affects users who are sending primitive data types (i.e. `int`, `string`, `double`) directly over Akka.Remote or Akka.Persistence.
+> This is an edge-case issue that only affects users who are sending primitive data types (i.e. `int`, `long`, `string`) directly over Akka.Remote or Akka.Persistence.

 In Akka.NET v1.4.26 we have introduced a new setting: